Pontypool and New Inn railway station: The peak of Pontypool Road

+Stations and junctions near Pontypool Road railway station in 1909.

 By the late 19th century Pontypool Road contained a large rail network of junctions, sidings and sheds forming a large inverted triangle of tracks.
 Coed-y-Gric Junction of the Hereford line formed the southernmost point.
 Lines now split to go through Pontypool to the west and to the north via Hereford.
 Larger engine sheds and buildings were added.
 Additional sidings were added to cope with the increasing traffic and the marshalling of freight at Pontypool Road.

 By the early 20th century the original station at Pontypool was congested, and on 1 March 1909 a larger station was opened just north of it.
 It comprised a large island platform with two inset bays (one north to Monmouth, one south to join the TVE).
 A large station building was built with booking office and an underpass to reach the island platform.
 The new station now catered for the growing passenger numbers.